Amsterdam/public-eye/install/INSTALL.md

 # Installation

-- The Eagle Eye platform has been verified to work on Ubuntu 20.04 (LTS) and 18.04 (LTS) and Windows 10.
+- The Public Eye platform has been verified to work on Ubuntu 20.04 (LTS) and 18.04 (LTS) and Windows 10.
 - During this installation guide, we assume that your Linux username is '**username**'.
 Please change this **username** string with your actual Linux username in the installation commands.
 - We assume Python 3.x is installed (e.g. Python 3.8).
-- You must use Node 13.14.
-Node 14 won't work yet
+- Node.js v17
-- Cuda 10.2 and Pytorch 1.6
+- Cuda 11 and Pytorch 1.6

+Please note that we will use `eagle_eye` instead of `public_eye` in this doc.
+This has to do with the fact that the initial project name was `eagle_eye` and we haven't updated all the scripts and paths yet :-).

 ## Basic